yildiztugba/word-list/README.md

 ## Repo Setup

-- Everyone in your group is a contributor with _write_ access in the group repo
 - Turn on GitHub Pages and put a link to your website in the repo's description
 - in the _Branches_ section of your repo's settings make sure:
   - The repository [requires a review](https://github.blog/2018-03-23-require-multiple-reviewers/) before pull requests can be merged.